“To truly laugh, you must be able to take your pain, and play with it.” -Charlie Chaplin

 The goals of this sandplay are numerous and depend on the specific variation used.
 But by having a safe space in which they can express themselves and solve problems that arise during play, children experience a feeling of empowerment and control.
 This alone can be a relief when mental stress and trauma intensify feelings of powerlessness that naturally accompany the vulnerability of youth.
 The therapist can provide additional benefit by identifying trends in the child’s play that suggest strategies for intervention, by allowing the child to openly explain their approach to the sandplay, or by engaging in more traditional talk therapy using the activity as a starting point for discussion.
 Interestingly, sandplay can be adapted for use as a family therapy as well.
 When inviting parents and children to play together, a therapist provides an opportunity for families to reflect on how they work as a team and develop healthier cooperative behaviors.
 (I shudder imagining the number of sand civilizations that would have been decimated by my younger brother and I as we worked out our own childhood disputes!)

 Of course, sandplay is just one of the many methods play therapists have at their disposal.
-Other techniques involve diverse recreational tools including puppets, dolls, visual arts, puzzles, and board games, to name a few.
+Other techniques utilize diverse recreational tools including puppets, dolls, visual arts, puzzles, and board games, to name a few.
 Dramatic approaches involving role-play and make-believe can also be of great benefit to both children and their parents, who are often invited to participate.5 Any activity that encourages a child’s creative, free expression of their psyche has therapeutic potential.

 As children get older and develop greater mastery over language, their use of wordplay and jokes contribute a new dimension to this approach.
 In this case, their playful humor can be both an indicator of psychological stress and a way of overcoming it.
 Dr. Anzieu-Premmereur writes about Peter, a patient that had been abused by a babysitter who would try to force-feed him.4 Around the age of five, Peter began telling jokes that made him laugh endlessly, and Dr. Anzieu-Premmereur noticed many of these jokes related closely to his experiences.
 For example, “What did the teddy bear say when he was offered dessert?
 No thanks, I’m stuffed!”
 But these jokes weren’t just communicating an earlier trauma.
 They were his way of achieving mastery over it.
 The joy the jokes provided were a type of victory over his former pain.